home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 The Home Assistant Container is using an alternative memory allocation library [jemalloc](http://jemalloc.net/) for better memory management and Python runtime speedup.

-As Jemalloc can cause issues on certain hardware, it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value: `-e "JEMALLOC_DISABLE=true"`.
+As Jemalloc can cause issues on certain hardware, it can be disabled by passing the environment variable `DISABLE_JEMALLOC` with any value, for example: `-e "JEMALLOC_DISABLE=true"`.

 The error message `<jemalloc>: Unsupported system page size` is one known indicator.